Lotus: very large files

 - Use the Lotus client to generate a CAR file of the input without importing:

-- Use the Lotus client to generate the piece CID:
+- Use the Lotus client to generate the piece CID and size:

 lotus client commP <inputCarFilePath>